joris-gallot/zorm/README.md

 - 🤝 Support for one-to-one and one-to-many relationships
 - 🚀 Eager loading of related entities
 - 🛡️ Runtime validation through Zod schemas
-- ⚡️ Reactivity support for Vue (other frameworks planned)
+- ⚡️ Reactivity support for Vue and Svelte (other frameworks planned)

 ## Installation
 ```sh